 Once a grantee receives a Notice of Grant Award, it is the grantee’s responsibility to comply with all grant policies and regulations.
 This includes meeting all listed deadlines, maintaining financial and programmatic records with supporting documentation, submitting payment requests based on approved budget costs and allowable activities, and submitting required reports.
 The following sections provide an overview of these processes as well as useful links and tips for best practices.
-Additional training, handbooks, and other guidance can be found on TEA’s Grant Resources page.
+Training videos, handbooks, answers to Frequently Asked Questions, and other guidance can be found on TEA’s Grant Resources page.

 Grant guidelines, deadlines, and other pertinent information are kept up-to-date on the TEA Grant Opportunities page.
 It is the applicant’s responsibility to periodically check the webpage for any posting of errata notices that correct errors or identify significant changes to the grant program.
 Please note that changes affecting multiple grants may be provided as a Universal Errata notice.

 Grant recipients are subject to all statutory and regulatory requirements and policies, as well as specific grant guidelines.
 To ensure compliance with all terms and conditions, TEA monitors and reviews grantee activities.
 Additionally, TEA conducts annual risk assessments and may perform on-site visits or audits.
 Such duties are carried out by TEA’s Federal Fiscal Compliance and Reporting (FFCR) and Federal Fiscal Monitoring divisions.
 Should a grantee fail to comply with the terms and conditions of the grant program, the grantee may be subject to Corrective Action.